This Teriyaki Glazed Rump Steak takes inspiration from classic restaurant dishes to bring a fine dining experience straight into your home!

 When the oven is hot, roast on the top shelf until golden, 25-35 mins.
 Turn halfway through.

 While the potatoes cook, trim the pak choi, then separate the leaves.
-Cut any larger leaves in half lengthways down the middle.
+Cut each leaf in half lengthways down the middle.

 Roughly chop the coriander (stalks and all).